aidenkoog/toy-programming/README.md

 # Toy Programming
 This is a repository for studying app and web programming and organizing codes and concepts.

+## Notice ⚡️
+- As of October 18, 2023, this repository will no longer be maintained.

 ### Description

 In this repository, it's uploaded that TIL, programming practice code, and code related to app or web architecture configuration practice.